ecadlabs/taquito/docs/testing_strategies.md

   Sometimes a Unit Test will use a Mock to simulate interactions between the software and some external component.
   We measure how comprehensive our unit test coverage is by running "test code coverage tools" that report on the lines of code that are not touched when running unit tests.

+### Integration Tests
-- Integration Tests look to ensure that multiple software components are working together.
+Integration Tests look to ensure that multiple software components are working together.
 These components might be created by different teams or run on separate machines.
 The integration of various components can make these tests susceptible to random failures, but they will be rerun until they pass.
 Taquito testing routinely runs hundreds of integration tests daily.

 Here is a simple example of an integration test.
 The test sends Taquito instructions to a live test node with the transactions processed on the blockchain.
 This test originates a contract on the chain with transfers and verifies that confirmation is received.